 If you’re compromised, you’re compromised

 For example, while I’m logged into LastPass, all the information is technically available to software running on my machine – good software or bad.

 That’s a serious concern, and not to be taken lightly.

 Avoiding a password manager doesn’t increase your security one whit.
 In fact, I’d wager there’s more malicious software out there waiting to see what you type in than there is targeted at stealing the contents of your password manager.

 There’s just no substitute for keeping your machine secure to begin with.

 But are password managers safe?

-Of course, there are no absolutes – that, too, is a practical reality.
+There are no absolutes – that, too, is a practical reality.
 There is no such thing as absolute security.
-As I said earlier, if you fall victim to malware, all bets are off, no matter what technique you use to keep your password information.
+As I said earlier, if you fall victim to malware, all bets are off, no matter what technique you use.